 Traditional communication systems require phone lines and specific infrastructure to stay connected.
 Every call has costs that have to be incurred.
 On the other hand, cloud-based communication systems are provided by a cloud service provider.

 These calls simply require a strong internet connection and voila!
 You don’t even need specific devices to complete your setup.
 Use any device like your mobile phone or desktop and get started.

 The added bonus?
 It’s scalable and affordable too!

 The benefits of adapting to a cloud-based communication system are countless.
 Here are the ones that you may need to start your dream venture in 2021.

 1. Implement a Unified Communication system

 Estimations suggest that the unified communication market is expected to grow from USD 15.8 billion in 2019 to USD 24.8 billion in 2024.

-The availability of information is cardinal for the successful operation of a cloud-based telephony centre.
+The availability of information is cardinal for the successful operation of a cloud-based telephony center.
 Working in kiosks can hinder the free flow of information, thereby negatively impacting the efficiency and productivity of processes.

-For instance, a customer calls your contact centre.
+For instance, a customer calls your contact center.
 He is a returning customer with a query about the usage of the product he has bought from you.
 In a legacy-based system, your agent may not be aware of this.
 They may try to pitch a sale with the customer only to know that the customer has already made a purchase.

 On the contrary, in the case of a unified communication system, your agent can easily retrieve data about the customer history, their purchase details, and preferences.
 They can proactively try upselling in this scenario.